 Personal Injury Attorney

 Unfortunately, this is where the light at the end of the tunnel dims.
-If the victim(s) in the accident decides to contact a Saint Petersburg personal injury attorney, you could find yourself facing a lawsuit.
+If the victim(s) in the accident decides to contact a Pinellas personal injury attorney, you could find yourself facing a lawsuit.
 Even though you weren’t operating the vehicle, you could find yourself brought to court on one of the following charges:

 This is a term that suggests that the person who loans a vehicle to another driver has assumed responsibility for that person’s actions.
 This often comes into play when a car has been loaned to an intoxicated individual.
 Even though the owner of the vehicle was not in it at the time, he or she assumes some negligence for having endangered others with the decision to hand over the keys.

 Were you ignoring that check engine light?
 Did you know that the tires really needed to be replaced?
 Was it past time to have the oil changed?
 If the cause of the accident is deemed to be mechanical failure, and this could have been prevented with regular maintenance to the car, you could be found negligent.
-The courts could force you to pay large sums to cover medical expenses, repair expenses, lost wages, and other such damages to the victims of the accident.
+The courts could force you to pay large sums to cover medical expenses, repair expenses, lost wages, and other such damages to the victims of the car accident.

 If your vehicle was involved in an at-fault accident in which you were not the driver, contact us today for a free case evaluation to learn your options.